devsamuel913/rock_paper_scissors2/README.md

-Declare constant that stores CPU selection div by its ID Declare constant that stores that store human selection div by its ID
+Declare constant that stores CPU selection div by its ID Declare constant that stores that store human selection div by its ID Declare constant that stores CPU score div by its ID Declare constant that stores Human score div by its ID

+##Conditionals